Those born in March are blessed with the calm, serene, and majestic Aquamarine as their birthstone.

-When there are inclusions present in the stone, it becomes a little more difficult to heat and achieve certain colors, as well as to cut it to an ideal shape.
+When inclusions are present in the stone, it becomes a little more difficult to heat and achieve certain colors, as well as to cut it to an ideal shape.
 The most valuable pieces of Aquamarine will have no visible inclusions.

-A common cut for an Aquamarine is a square or rectangle shape.
+A common cut for Aquamarine is a square or rectangular shape.
 However, pear, princess, and emerald are also common cuts.